Associate Professor, Psychology

 - Keynote address, "Cultivating a sense of joy," Community of Faith Gathering, Catholic Diocese of Pittsburgh, Pittsburgh, Pa., 2012.

 - Invited speaker, "Finding joy through recovery," Creating Healthy Homes: Embracing Recovery Conference, Community Care Behavioral Health, Pittsburgh, Pa., 2012.

 - Invited panelist, "Administration of medication to children," Westchester Women's Bar Association and Westchester County Psychological Association, New York, N.Y., 2012.

-- Incoming president, Society for Humanistic Psychology, Division 32 of the American Psychological Association
+- Past President and Committee Chair, Society for Humanistic Psychology, Division 32 of the American Psychological Association

 - Chair, 2012 Annual Conference of the Society for Humanistic Psychology